 - More than one machine will be used to distribute analysis.

-- A collection of files (such as delimited files or shapefiles) or a big data file share source (such as a cloud store, HDFS, or Hive) will be used.
+- A collection of files (such as delimited files or shapefiles) or a big data file share source (such as cloud stores, HDFS, or Hive) will be used.

 GeoAnalytics Desktop tools are designed for large datasets; consequently, other desktop tools may be more appropriate for use with smaller datasets.
 GeoAnalytics Desktop tools require an initial startup time to implement the distributed processing, so they are optimal for larger datasets (hundreds of thousands or millions of records).

 There are a few things to consider when using GeoAnalytics Desktop tools.
 Spark allocates your machine's memory and CPU cores when you run these tools.
-By default, this will be 95 percent of the machine's memory and all of its CPU cores.
+By default, this will be 95 percent of your machine's memory and all of the machine's CPU cores.
 The analysis will only begin if these resources are available and aren't in use by another service.
 These resources will be held for 30 seconds after tool completion.
-If you run another GeoAnalytics Desktop tool in the same ArcGIS Pro project within those 30 seconds, it will use the same resources.
+If you run another GeoAnalytics Desktop tool in the same ArcGIS Pro project within those 30 seconds, it will use those same reserved resources.
 If you open a new ArcGIS Pro project and try to run another job simultaneously, it will also use those same resources.
 You can change the amount of resources allocated to the job by modifying the parallel processing factor geoprocessing environment.
 This can be specified as a number (the number of cores) or a percentage (a percentage of total cores).

 The Analyze Patterns toolset contains tools that identify, quantify, and visualize spatial patterns in feature data.